 The Organization filed an action in 2018 alleging Corona Clay violated the conditions of the General Permit and discharged polluted storm water into Temescal Creek, which then flowed into the Pacific Ocean, via the Santa Ana River.
 The court found Corona Clay had committed 664 daily violations of the SWPPP.
-For the year ended December 31, 2023, management has estimated that \$750,000 of fees and costs have been accrued on the case.
-Since there is no timeline on when the fees and costs will be collected, management has classified Accrued Revenue as a non-current asset on the Statement of Financial Position.
+For the years ended December 31, 2024 and 2023, management has estimated that \$750,000 of fees and costs have been accrued on the case.
+The fees and costs are expected to be collected in 2026; thus, management has classified Accrued Revenue as a non-current asset on the Statement of Financial Position.

-NOTE 5 - PROPERTY AND EQUIPMENT
+NOTE 6 - PROPERTY AND EQUIPMENT